tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

     }()); // End of package wrapper

-3. Create :file:`public/css/leaflet_map.css` with the following contents:
+3. Remove the padding around the content area and override the styles for the app actions area so that the map fills the content area.
+Create :file:`public/css/leaflet_map.css` with the following contents:

 .. code-block:: css